bearkent/sciencefair2021/code-journal.md

 1/24/22 Trying to change what I thought was a memory object was a string.

 1/26/22 Realized that what I thought was a memory object was actually a elementtree object from lxml, so I changed the code, and the parser worked.
 Added some code to the view to add the image and craigslist url to the html.

+1/27/22 Added some code in the html that pulls the image and url from craigslist.
+Not working yet.
+Also sqlite is outputting errors on "no such column: width"

+1/29/22 Debbuged tehe sqlite error by removing some stuff in the html.
+Unknoen why it is happening.
+Then fixed the loop to make the submit.html page display the items.